dx-ted-emea/azure-tessel/labs/service-bus-queues/README.md

 In this part you will create an App that run on the Tessel.
 Whenever the Config button is pushed it will put a message in the ServiceBus Queue.
 #### Part 5.1 - Open and Edit the button_sbqueue_sas.js file
 * The source code for this lab includes a file named button_sbqueue_sas.js.
 Open this file in a text editor.
 * Look for the lines below and edit the requested details.
+The Key parameter is the SASToken you retrived in Part 4.2

 Look for the following lines in the code, these are the lines you should edit: